 There are three general reasons why contributions change from one valuation to the next.
 The first is a change in the benefits or eligibility conditions of the plan.
 The second is a change in the valuation assumptions used to predict future occurrences.
 The third is the difference during the year between the plan's actual experience and what the assumptions predicted.
-Although there was no change in the employer contribution from the prior year, there was an increase in the Retirement System's funding surplus.
+Although there was no change in the employer contribution from the prior year, there was an increase in the Retirement System's funding surplus measured using the actuarial value of assets.

 There were no changes in actuarial assumptions since the last valuation of the System.
-The following plan changes were reported to the actuary and are reflected in this valuation of the System:
+However, the following plan change was reported to the actuary and are reflected in this valuation of the System:

-- Certain terminated vested members of the System were given an opportunity to begin receiving pension benefits upon attainment of age 43 (instead of age 60 per Retirement System provisions).
-This change in plan provisions increased System liabilities by \$7.2 million. - The plan will extend the \$400 per month stipend benefit payment to all eligible pension benefit recipients through August 2018.
+• The plan will extend the \$400 per month stipend benefit payment to all eligible pension benefit recipients through August 2019.
 This provision increased System liabilities by \$3.5 million.